zeph/mcollective-lnmp/README.md

 Using?
 ------

-What follows is a whirlwind tour of MCollective where you can run these commands to gain a sense of what it is about.
+What follows is a whirlwind tour of MCollective where you can run these commands on this Vagrant setup to gain a sense of what it is about.

 MCollective is a framework that you can use to solve your own orchestration problems with, it provides addressing, networking, Authentication, Authorization and Auditing